epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 1. The user connects to their “upload” triage folder using SFTP and uploads the files.
 2. The user notifies a Data Manager (datasharing@mrc-epid.cam.ac.uk) of the file names.
 These should be in the user’s “upload” triage folder - the user should have followed the steps for :ref:`uploading a file via STFP<SFTP-upload>`
-3. The Data Manager copies the files to their “download” triage folder on SRCP **OR** makes a copy of the files into their home folder on SRCP
+3. The Data Manager copies the files to their “download” triage folder on SRCP **OR** accesses the files directly on SRCP.
-4. The Data Manager connects to SRCP via SFTP and downloads the files to their local machine **OR** accesses the files directly on SRCP
+4. The Data Manager connects to SRCP via SFTP and downloads the files to their local machine **OR** accesses the files directly on SRCP.
-5. The Data Manager inspects the files and confirms that they contain appropriate data/code
+5. The Data Manager inspects the files and confirms that they contain appropriate data/code.
-6. On SRCP, the Data Manager moves the files from the user’s “upload” triage folder to the user’s project folder and notifies the user
+6. On SRCP, the Data Manager moves the files from the user’s “upload” triage folder to the user’s project folder and notifies the user.
-7. The user uses the files that are now available in their project folder
+7. The user uses the files that are now available in their project folder.
 8. Tidy up

 Example of enabling a user to bring files into SRCP using WinSCP